palakxcode/ai-CodeReviewer/README.md

 ## 1. Project Overview

-The **AI-Powered GitHub Pull Request Reviewer** is a serverless, event-driven system that automatically reviews GitHub Pull Requests using AI.
+This project is an event-driven, serverless system that automatically reviews GitHub Pull Requests using Artificial Intelligence.
-Whenever a Pull Request (PR) is opened or updated, the system analyzes the code changes and posts intelligent, human-like review feedback directly on the PR.

-The solution leverages **AWS Serverless Architecture** (Lambda, API Gateway, SNS, CloudWatch) and **Google Gemini AI** to improve development velocity, consistency, and code quality in modern DevOps workflows.
+When a developer opens or updates a Pull Request in GitHub:

+1. GitHub sends a webhook event to an AWS API Gateway endpoint.
+2. API Gateway triggers an AWS Lambda function.
+3. The Lambda function:
+   - Extracts Pull Request details
+   - Fetches the code diff using the GitHub REST API
+   - Sends the code changes to Google Gemini AI for analysis
+4. Gemini analyzes the code for:
+   - Bugs
+   - Code quality issues
+   - Security concerns
+   - Performance improvements
+5. The AI-generated review is posted back as a comment directly on the Pull Request.
+6. Execution logs are recorded in AWS CloudWatch.
+7. Optional notifications are sent using AWS SNS.

+The entire system runs on AWS serverless infrastructure, ensuring scalability, cost efficiency, and minimal operational overhead.

+For development and testing purposes, Docker is used locally to simulate the AWS Lambda runtime before deploying to the cloud.

 ---